ahmadnasikinbinmashadi/odoo-docker/README.md

 `$ docker-compose up -d`

-Then type open Odoo on localhost or at the following link http://localhost:8069
+Then open Odoo on localhost or at the following link http://localhost:8069